Internal conflict in Peru: Peruvian counter-offensive (2012–2016)

 On 12 February 2012, the leader of the Huallaga faction, Florindo Eleuterio Flores Hala ("Comrade Artemio"), was captured by a combined Peruvian police and army force in Tocache in the midst of a firefight and wounded by a bullet.
 This led to the dissolution of the faction, with then president Ollanta Humala stating that the task now would be to intensify the fight against the remaining factions in the VRAEM area, the epicentre of drug trafficking in the country, led by the Quispe Palomino brothers: Jorge ("Comrade Raúl") and Víctor ("Comrade José").

 On 27 April of the same year, Shining Path militants killed 3 soldiers and wounded 2 others in the aftermath of an ambush.
 On 9 May, the Peruvian Police began an operation in the Peruvian Amazon when Shining Path took up to 40 hostages, demanding a $10 million ransom.
-1,500 soldiers were deployed into the abduction area, and ultimately a Police Mil Mi-17 helicopter crashed after a Shining Path sniper killed its pilot, with 4 soldiers being wounded by the crash.
+One-and-a-half thousand soldiers were deployed into the abduction area, and ultimately a Police Mil Mi-17 helicopter crashed after a Shining Path sniper killed its pilot, with four soldiers being wounded by the crash.
 By this point, 71 men of the country's security forces had been killed by Shining Path ambushes in the VRAE region and 59 wounded since 2008.
-On 9 September, a joint Police-Military operation led to the killing of Víctor Hugo Castro Ramírez ("Comrade William"), (Note: Also known as "Comrade Guillermo", "El Gringo" or "El Gato".) known as the group's sniper, after he was abandoned by his fellow rebels and ultimately surrounded in Llochegua, where he was shot eight times.
+On 9 September, a joint police–military operation led to the killing of Víctor Hugo Castro Ramírez ("Comrade William"), (Note: Also known as "Comrade Guillermo", "El Gringo" or "El Gato".) known as the group's sniper, after he was abandoned by his fellow rebels and ultimately surrounded in Llochegua, where he was shot eight times.